HomeDirectoriesTop 7 Mistakes on Directory Listings (And How to Fix Them)

 Reality: Irrelevant categories actually hurt your credibility and can lead to removal from directories.
 Choose only categories that genuinely match your offerings.

 Some directories allow custom categories, while others restrict you to predefined options.
-When limited to preset categories, choose the most specific option available.
+When you’re limited to preset categories, choose the most specific option available.
 “Italian Restaurant” beats “Restaurant” every time for an Italian eatery.

 What if a customer finds your duplicate listing with an old phone number, calls it, and reaches a competitor who now has that number?
 You’ve just handed them a lead on a silver platter.

 Empty fields in your directory profiles are missed opportunities.
-Every blank space represents information a potential customer wanted but couldn’t find.
+Every blank space is information a potential customer wanted but couldn’t find.
 And when customers can’t find what they need, they find another business that provides it.

-Business hours, payment methods, parking availability, accessibility features – these details matter more than you might think.
+Business hours, payment methods, parking availability, accessibility features: these details matter more than you might think.
 A customer checking if you’re open on Sunday won’t call to ask.
 They’ll find a competitor with complete information instead.

 Success Story: A local restaurant increased directory-driven visits by 40% simply by adding parking information and accepted payment methods to their listings.
 Customers admitted they previously assumed parking would be difficult and chose competitors instead.

-The completeness principle extends beyond basic information.
+Completeness goes beyond basic information.
 Many directories now offer fields for:

 • Service areas or delivery zones